mdsufz/OrtSuite/README.md

 ![workflow](https://github.com/msdsufz/OrtSuite/blob/master/workflow_ortSuite.png)

-**OrtAn workflow** - Protein sequence from samples supplied by the user are clustered using OrthoFinder
+**OrtAn workflow** -

+**(a)** Protein sequence from samples supplied by the user are clustered using OrthoFinder.

-**(a)**.
-OrtScraper takes a text file containing a list of identifiers for each reaction in the pathway of interest supplied by the user to retrieve all protein sequences from KEGG
+**(b)** OrtScraper takes a text file containing a list of identifiers for each reaction in the pathway of interest supplied by the user to retrieve all protein sequences from KEGG.

-**(b)**.
-Sequences mapped to reactions are stored in ORAdb
+**(c)** Sequences mapped to reactions are stored in ORAdb.

-**(c)**.
-Functional annotation

-**(d)** consists of a two-stage process (relaxed and restrictive search).
-Relaxed search

-**(e)** performs sequence alignments between 10% of randomly selected sequences from each generated cluster.
-Clusters whose representative sequences share a minimum 50% identity to sequences in reaction set(s) in ORAdb transition to the restrictive search
+**(d)** Functional annotation consists of a two-stage process (relaxed and restrictive search).
+Relaxed search **(e)** performs sequence alignments between 10% of randomly selected sequences from each generated cluster.
+Clusters whose representative sequences share a minimum 50% identity to sequences in reaction set(s) in ORAdb transition to the restrictive search **(f)**.

-**(f)**.
 Here, all sequences from the cluster is aligned to all sequences in the corresponding reaction set(s) to which they had a hit.

-Finally, the annotated sequences are used to identify putative microbial interactions based on their functional potential
+**(g and h)** The annotated sequences are used to identify putative microbial interactions based on their functional potential.

-**(g and h)**.
-Additional constraints can be added to reduce the search space of microbial interactions **(rounded blue rectangles)**.
+**(rounded blue rectangles)** Additional constraints can be added to reduce the search space of microbial interactions.

 # Overview of OrtSuite